BradneySmith/Statistics-for-Machine-Learning/README.md

 [1] An Introduction to the Science of Statistics: From Theory to Implementation - Preliminary Edition (Joseph C. Watkins) [link](https://www.math.arizona.edu/~jwatkins/statbook.pdf)

 [2] Introduction to Statistics and Data Analysis - 3rd Edition (Roxy Peck, Chris Olsen, Jay Devore) [link](https://www.spps.org/cms/lib/MN01910242/Centricity/Domain/859/Statistics%20Textbook.pdf)

+__

+## Future Work

+### *Basic Data Visualisation*
+- Add Venn diagrams and time series plots

+### *Sampling a Distibution & Bessel's Correction*
+- Describe coefficient of variation
+- A explanation for how to sample data, and what design decisions to make